Obama, Democrats vow to act on voter rights after ruling

 Senate Judiciary Committee Chairman Patrick Leahy promised to move quickly to restore the law in the 100-seat, Democratic-led U.S. Senate.

-The Supreme Court, Leahy said, had "struck down the core of the most successful piece of civil rights legislation in this nation's history."
-The Vermont Democrat said his panel would hold hearings in July and he would try to fashion a bipartisan bill.
-But it was unclear how far such a bill might advance.
+"I intend to take immediate action to ensure that we will have a strong and reconstituted Voting Rights Act that protects against racial discrimination," Leahy said.

+A Senate Democratic aide familiar with the issue said it was likely that the Judiciary Committee would hold hearings on new legislation, but it was unclear how quickly a bill would begin moving through the Senate.

-Senator Charles Schumer of New York, the Senate's third-ranking Democrat, voiced doubts that Congress could reverse the court ruling.
+Senator Charles Schumer, the Senate's third-ranking Democrat, voiced doubts that Congress could reverse the court ruling.

 "As long as Republicans have a majority in the House and Democrats don't have 60 votes in the Senate," to end Republican procedural roadblocks, Schumer said, "there will be no (U.S.) preclearance" for changes in state voting laws.